The UK ETS

 The UK ETS will largely be a mirror image of the EU ETS to ensure a smooth transition.
 The same Monitoring, Reporting and Verification rules will be applied as those agreed for Phase IV of the EU ETS.
 In addition, free allocation rules will remain the same, utilising the data collected for Phase IV of the EU ETS to determine the benchmarks to be used.
 The allowances that will be issued under the scheme will be called UK Allowances (UKAs).
 Other similarities between the systems include:

 - Auctioning will continue in the same proportion as the EU ETS

 - Offset use will not be allowed

 - Cost Containment Mechanisms will be in place but with tighter rules for the first two years of the UK ETS

 Despite the similarities between the two systems, there are some significant differences.
 The UK has set a cap for its ETS of 45% below 1990 levels, this is 5% more ambitious than the current EU ETS cap to help ensure that the UK is on target to meets its carbon neutral commitments by 2050.
-It is expected that the EU Green Deal will increase the EU’s emissions reduction commitments also, but as it stands, the UK’s ETS cap will be 5% lower than it would have been under the EU ETS.
+It is expected that both the EU and UK ETS caps will be further adjusted to incorporate the recently revised Nationally Determined Contributions and 2030 emissions reduction targets.

 In addition, the UK ETS will have an auction floor price of £15 per tonne.
 The price floor will provide UK installations with minimum allowance price certainty and will help drive investment in lower emissions technology.
 The floor price is likely to rise over time.
 Because the floor price is only applied to the clearing price of UKA auctions, and not to the market as a whole, the price of a UKA in the secondary market could fall below £15 per tonne.
 However, it would be very difficult, if not impossible, for it to remain below for an extended period of time.